bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Yeah, I think so.
 Like there's another thing people have worried about in the past, which was a surprising one to me, but in hindsight it's understandable.
-I think a few people on Twitter have asked like, okay, well if you've got this OpVault thing and I go and, send some coins to a merchant when I'm buying something.
+I think a few people on Twitter have asked like, okay, well if you've got this `OP_VAULT` thing and I go and, send some coins to a merchant when I'm buying something.
 But I have this ability to cancel and claw back.
 Can't you scam the merchant by trying to pay, by unvaulting and then reclaiming your coins?
 And yeah, the answer is, of course, like the merchant's wallet expects the coins to be sent to a specific address and you can't actually get to that specific address until you're out of the withdrawal period or the trigger period.